unblog/systeminfo/README.md

 ## Preface

-The purpose is to systematize the helpdesk department, with processing aqurat health data for analysis and his problem solving, it allows a efficient and fatser settlement.
+The purpose is to systematize the helpdesk department, callect stats of linux machines with processing reports provide accurat health data to analysis and his problem solving, it allows a efficient and fatser settlement.

 This bash script is executable on most Linux distributions, suitable and tested for Ubuntu, Debian, CentOS and Fedora.